MaoriMalca/REST-API-DB/README.md

 - using package management technologies like NPM
 - basic auth using jwt
 - learn testing tools like Postman
+- combine an external APIs using Axios lib
+- using containers with docker
 - all the while practicing version control with git

 phase 2:
 - using more complex data , for more complex querying
 - roles using jwt
 - basic CI
-- using containers with docker

 # Installation